ademiltonnunes/ChatGPT-API-GenAI-Driven-Apps/ChatGPTAPI/Chatbot-From-Files/README.md

 # Chatbot From Files

-This project aims to implement a web application for a chatbot that interacts with your own documents and data, answering questions based on personal files (PDF) using semantic search.
+This project aims to implement a robust web application for a chatbot that interacts with your personal documents and data, providing responses through semantic search.
 All responses are specific to the loaded file; if a question is unrelated to the file, the chatbot will not respond.
 The project also includes a file upload feature that allows users to feed the system with information.
-Currently, only PDF files are accepted, but the project can be extended to retrieve data from URLs, YouTube videos, etc.
+It also includes advanced features such as translation, voice recognition, and enhanced user question techniques.

 ## Deep Learning Course: LangChain Chat with Your Data